VerifyTests/Verify/readme.source.md

 #### Caveats

-Due to the nature of the Expecto implementation, the following APIs are not supported.
+Due to the nature of the Expecto implementation, the following APIs in Verify are not supported.

  * `settings.UseTypeName()`
  * `settings.UseMethodName()`